Client: Fortune 500 Bank

 By using a qualitative tracking method, the bank could not make effective choices in online advertising.
 Results were not measured with accuracy.
 Therefore, it was difficult to know which marketing efforts delivered and which failed.

 To solve this problem, we developed a quantitative model to optimize the bank’s marketing.
 The solution involved several components.

 The Case Study

-Estimate Keyword Value Since we had a production predictive model, our focus was to identify and improve future results based on existing results.
+Knowing which exact keywords drive conversions is crucial for tuning the search campaigns to run at their most efficient ROI.
+Since we had a production predictive model, our focus was to identify and improve future results based on existing results.
 We began by aggregating historical data to estimate the value of each keyword as a benchmark.
-The bank had stored historical bid data on previous campaigns and determined a correlation keyword attribution.
+The bank had stored historical bid data on previous campaigns going back several years and determined a correlation keyword attribution.

 The model selection process was aided by testing several strategies simultaneously, known as “Multi-Armed Bandit.”
 This model is helpful in solving resource allocation problems.
 If you have option A and option B in online advertising, allocating a limited budget between those options doesn’t have to be guesswork.
 The model will identify winning campaigns that would benefit from receiving additional budget and de-rank failures that need to be turned off.

 A few approaches were applied to optimize different campaigns.
 Other models were tested but these resulted in the most immediate improvement.